-- A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in Engineering, Architecture, Computer Science, or IT. - 2.
-There are no pre-core courses required for admission to this program, however, cetain elective courses require that students have undertaken pre-core courses in related subjects.
-Pre-core courses are waived if a student has taken any of them in his/her undergraduate/graduate degree with score of C or above.
+- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in Engineering, Architecture, Computer Science, or IT. - 2.
+There are no pre-core courses required for admission to this program, however, certain elective courses require that students have undertaken pre-core courses in related subjects.
+Pre-core courses are waived if a student has taken any of them in his/her undergraduate/graduate degree.
 The pre-core courses are: